Spatial regionalization based on optimal information compression: Conclusions

-Here we have presented a regionalization algorithm based on the minimum description length principle for partitioning a set of spatial units with distributional metadata into contiguous clusters.
+Here we have presented a network regionalization algorithm based on the minimum description length principle for partitioning a set of spatial units with distributional metadata into contiguous clusters.
 Our method requires no user input, learning the natural clusters that result in a maximally compressed representation of the data.
-We demonstrate that our approach can effectively recover synthetically planted clusters in noisy spatial data, and that it returns a useful partitioning of ethnoracial census data in U.S. metropolitan areas.
-We uncover new insights about the ethnoracial segregation patterns in these U.S. metros using our methodology, finding that these patterns have become increasingly complex over time, in part due to the increasing ethnoracial diversity of the metros over the time period studied.
+We demonstrate that our approach can effectively recover synthetically planted clusters in noisy spatial data and that it returns a partitioning of ethnoracial census data in U.S. metropolitan areas that can allow for insights about the ethnoracial segregation patterns in these metros.
+We find that the segregation patterns in these metros have become increasingly complex over time, in part due to the increasing small-scale ethnoracial diversity of the metros over the time period studied.

 There are a number of ways our method can be extended in future work.
-Our current formulation requires the spatial data of interest to take the form of a single discrete set of counts within each unit, but it may be possible to adapt our description length calculation to multiple spatial covariates simultaneously, or to ordinal or continuous distributions.
+Our current formulation requires the spatial data of interest to take the form of a single discrete set of counts within each unit, but it may be possible to perform a similar description length calculation for the transmission of multiple spatial covariates simultaneously by employing the combinatorial form of the shared information between these covariates and transmitting a contingency table indexed by groups of covariates rather than a single covariate (similar in spirit to the encoding in \cite{NCY20}).
+One could also develop objectives for clustering with ordinal or continuous metadata by considering the transmission on a per-symbol basis and using continuous approximations for the entropy and mutual information.
 This would allow us to perform regionalization with respect to a variety of attributes of interest with variable data types, for example race and income, all at once.
-It is also possible to include additional penalties in the regionalization objective function we use for clustering, to enforce constraints on the size, shape, or populations of the clusters, which may make it more suitable for policy-driven applications of regionalization.
 Extension of our transmission procedure to a multi-step, hierarchical encoding scheme may also prove useful, as this would allow for multiscalar regionalization.
+It is also possible to include additional penalties in the regionalization objective function we use in the form of Lagrange multipliers that enforce constraints on the size, shape, or populations of the clusters, which may make our method more suitable for policy-driven applications of regionalization.
+Additionally, using description length-based data imputation \cite{vreeken2008filling} one may be able to adapt our method to be robust for use with incomplete data.
+Finally, a comprehensive numerical comparison between the method of this paper and existing regionalization methods would shed light on the advantages and disadvantages of the MDL approach to regionalization (see Appendix~\ref{sec:methodcomparison} for a qualitative comparison with similar existing methods).

 \textbf{Acknowledgments:} The author thanks Mark Newman for useful discussions regarding the use of mutual information for spatial clustering, and Phil Chodrow for useful discussions about the data.
 This work was funded by the US Department of Defense NDSEG fellowship program.